klsecservices/s7scan/README.md

 winpcap_installer_test.py check
 ```
 in order to check whether WinPcap is installed on the machine.

+## Kudos
+`@_moradek_` for help with development

+## Disclaimer of warranty

+THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES
+PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED,
+INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS
+FOR A PARTICULAR PURPOSE.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF
+THE PROGRAM IS WITH YOU.
+SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST
+OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.
+IF ANYONE BELIEVES THAT THIS TOOL HAVE BEEN VIOLATED SOME COPYRIGHTS, PLEASE EMAIL US,
+AND ALL THE NECESSARY CHANGES WILL BE MADE.

+## Less formal disclaimer (or why we had to write the disclaimer at all)

+This open-source tool was developed for internal purposes.
+It was tested on
+several different PLC families: S7-300, S7-400 and S7-1500.
+Nevertheless, it's
+still just a result of a research project, and as always, it may be vulnerable to
+mistakes and lack of knowledge under some hypothetical circumstances.
+Neither the
+author of the tool nor Kaspersky Lab are responsible for any possible
+damage caused by the tool to the industrial equipment or any technological and
+business processes.
+Use the tool only after considering the consequences, and at
+your own risk.

 ## Contacts
 Please feel free to contact us if you have any questions/suggestions/feedback related